rafael-angonese/rafael-angonese/README.md

 # ⚡ Rafael Angonese

-A Full Stack Developer from Brazil 🚀.
+A Full-Stack Engineer from Brazil 🚀.

 I have good experience with SPAs and RESTful APIs.

 Currently, I'm a final year student pursuing Bachelors's in Computer Science 🎓 from Unochapeco University 🏛.

-I love to explore new technologies ✨.
+Creating worlds with letters and numbers 🌍.

+I'm fascinated by technology and nature 🌊.

+Who loves to apply his knowledge to solve problems, create amazing products and impact lives 🌱.

 <img align="right" src="https://i.giphy.com/media/LmNwrBhejkK9EFP504/200w.webp" alt="Programmation" width="20%" />